Shipping with this method takes 3-5 days

 Secure Encrypted Payments

-Apixaban is an oral anticoagulant used to reduce the risk of stroke and systemic embolism in nonvalvular atrial fibrillation, treat deep vein thrombosis (DVT) and pulmonary embolism (PE), and prevent DVT after hip or knee replacement surgery.
-Apixaban cost depends on strength and quantity, and many patients compare prices without insurance to manage therapy expenses.
+This therapy is used to reduce stroke and systemic embolism risk in adults with nonvalvular atrial fibrillation.
+It is also used to treat and help prevent recurrence of deep vein thrombosis and pulmonary embolism, and to prevent clots after hip or knee replacement surgery.

 Dosage and Usage